awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.overview.md

 + Embedded SQL commands and statements\.
 For more information, see [Embedded SQL Commands](https://www.postgresql.org/docs/current/ecpg-sql-commands.html) in the PostgreSQL documentation\.
 + Statements inside named functions\.
 For more information, see [CREATE FUNCTION](https://www.postgresql.org/docs/current/sql-createfunction.html) in the PostgreSQL documentation\.
 + Statements containing temp tables\.
++ Statements inside procedures and DO\-blocks\.

-You can use query plan management with `EXPLAIN` and `EXPLAIN ANALYZE` in manual mode to capture a plan without actually running it\.
+You can use query plan management with `EXPLAIN` in manual mode to capture a plan without actually running it\.
 For more information, see [Analyzing the optimizer's chosen plan](AuroraPostgreSQL.Optimize.UsePlans.md#AuroraPostgreSQL.Optimize.UsePlans.AnalyzePlans)\.
 To learn more about query plan management's modes \(manual, automatic\), see [Capturing Aurora PostgreSQL execution plans](AuroraPostgreSQL.Optimize.CapturePlans.md)\.

 Aurora PostgreSQL query plan management supports all PostgreSQL language features, including partitioned tables, inheritance, row\-level security, and recursive common table expressions \(CTEs\)\.
 To learn more about these PostgreSQL language features, see [Table Partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html), [Row Security Policies](https://www.postgresql.org/docs/current/ddl-rowsecurity.html), and [WITH Queries \(Common Table Expressions\)](https://www.postgresql.org/docs/current/queries-with.html) and other topics in the PostgreSQL documentation\.